3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 3.20 EARNINGS PER SHARE

-Basic earnings per share are computed by dividing the net profit for the year after tax by the weighted average number of equity shares outstanding during the year adjusted for treasury shares held.
-Diluted earnings per share is computed by dividing the net profit for the year after tax by the weighted average number of equity shares outstanding during the year as adjusted for the effects of all dilutive potential equity shares except where the results are anti-dilutive.
+Basic earnings per share are computed by dividing the net profit for the year after tax by the weighted average number of equity shares outstanding during the financial year, adjusted for treasury shares.
+Diluted earnings per share is computed by dividing the net profit for the year after tax by the weighted average number of equity shares outstanding during the financial year as adjusted for treasury shares and the effects of all dilutive potential equity shares except where the results are anti-dilutive.

 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31st March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Group.
+For the year ended 31 March 2025, MCA has notified amendements to Ind AS 116 - Leases in respect of sale and leaseback transactions and notified new standard Ind AS 117 - Insurance contracts.
+The Company does not expect these amendments to have any impact on its financial statements.

 19.9 Capital Management